-- Applicants are scored on the basis of their best four A levels or three A levels and an AS level in a different subject from the same or preceding year.
-The maximum number of points that can be achieved is 600. - Note: Applicants presenting Grade E or above in one of A-Level Mathematics, Further Mathematics or Pure Mathematics will have 25 points added to their score for that subject.
+Three A levels from a single academic year and an AS level in a different subject from the same or preceding academic year.

+Note: Applicants presenting Grade E or above in one of A-Level Mathematics, Further Mathematics or Pure Mathematics will have 25 points added to their score for that subject.
 The bonus points will only be relevant where that subject is scored as one of the applicant's best four subjects for points purposes.
-This gives a maximum possible score of 625.